 UNESCO’s Four Pillars of Learning (learning to do, learning to be, learning to know, and learning to live together) are a daily part of our learning at Canyon-Lister School.
 Students are encouraged and recognized for demonstrating these important qualities.

 Being a part of the UNESCO program opens up a variety of unique and educational opportunities for students and staff.
 In 2018, two students and a teacher were invited to the UNESCO Conference in Winnipeg, taking part in a variety of workshops and visiting the new Canadian Human Rights Museum.

-> We at Canyon-Lister School are very proud of our involvement in the UNESCO Associated Schools program and these core values and ideas are seen throughout our daily practice.
+At Canyon-Lister Elementary we are very proud of our involvement in the UNESCO Associated Schools program, and these core values and ideas are seen throughout our daily practice.